Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Numerical Analysis

 \subsection{QREM}

 In case of QREM, the Hamiltonian $H$ has two system parameters, namely the transverse field strength $\Gamma$, which depends on $b$, and system size $L$ and both appear in the ensemble density eq.(\ref{rho1}) through ensemble parameters.
-Substitution of these values in eq.(\ref{yparam}) leads to the complexity parameter $Y-Y_0$ with the initial condition $b = 0$
+With the initial condition $b = 0$, substitution of the latter in eq.(\ref{yparam}) leads to

 The $\sum_{r=0}^{L-1}$ above arises from the basis pairs $|k\rangle$ and $|l\rangle$ at a unit Hamming distance; the later correspond to the distance $|k-l| = 2^r$ in the basis space, with $r = 0 \cdots L-1$.
 Further, as $\gamma$ is arbitrary (related to the variance of the matrix elements in the ergodic limit), we choose $\gamma=1/2$ in QREM numerical calculations.